learn-co-curriculum/hs-bcrypt-set-up/README.md

 **Step 2** - Add a `password_hash` column to the users table to store the user's encrypted password.

-  + Create a migration to modify your users table:
+  + Run this command in your terminal to create a migration to modify your users table:
   ```ruby
   rake db:create_migration NAME=”add_password_hash_to_users”
   ```